EAMarcar/Get_and_CleanProject/README.md

 - run_analysis.R
 - CodeBook.md

-run_analysis.R is a R script file that reads in the data from the following files in the Human Activity REcognition Using Smartphones Dataset:
+run_analysis.R is a R script file that reads in the data from the following files in the Human Activity Recognition Using Smartphones Dataset:

 - 'features.txt': List of all features.